vmware-tanzu/velero/test/e2e/README.md

 1. `--standby-cluster-object-store-provider`: Object store provider for standby cluster.
 1. `--debug-velero-pod-restart`: A switch for debugging velero pod restart.
 1. `--fail-fast`: A switch for for failing fast on meeting error.
-1. `--disable-vsphere-plugin`: A switch for not install the Velero vSphere plugin when the provider is set to `vsphere`.
+1. `--has-vsphere-plugin`: A switch to indicate whether the Velero vSphere plugin is installed for vSphere environment.

 These configurations or parameters are used to generate install options for Velero for each test suite.